 How much does a student worker get paid?

-All positions begin at the current state minimum wage of $11 an hour.
+Students employed in Westchester are paid at the current state minimum wage of $13 an hour.
+Students working in the Bronx or Manhattan are paid at the current minimum wage $15.
 All students can be evaluated and be given a raise accordingly.

 Can I work during the summer and semester breaks?

 So I got the job, how do I get paid?